Drone likely flying from Ukraine war zone crashes in Croatia

 Associated Press

-ZAGREB, Croatia (AP) — A drone that apparently flew all the way from the Ukrainian war zone crashed overnight on the outskirts of the Croatian capital, Zagreb, triggering a loud blast but causing no injuries, Croatian authorities said Friday.
+ZAGREB, Croatia (AP) — A drone that flew undetected over several NATO countries all the way from the Ukrainian war zone crashed overnight on the outskirts of the Croatian capital, Zagreb, triggering a loud blast but causing no injuries, Croatian authorities said Friday.

 He said that the drone crashed in Zagreb after running out of fuel.